-In my preceding four articles, I have attempted to introduce astronomical filters, from simple colour filters for planetary work, through deep-sky filters, and most recently specialty filters.
-But, based on price alone, I imagine that the amateur astronomer is most interested in choosing the right light-pollution (LP) filter.
+In my preceding four articles I have attempted to introduce everyone to the world of astronomical filters, from simple colour filters for planetary work through to fancy light pollution filters for deep-sky.
+Based on price alone, I imagine that the amateur astronomer is most interested in choosing the right light pollution (LP) filter.
 A hundred dollars (or more) is a lot to invest in a piece of glass that may not actually do anything.
-I have performed my own tests on LP filters, both with an eyepiece and an astro-video camera, but my hands-on tests have been limited to only a couple of different filter types and brands.
-The sheer numbers of filters on the market make it pretty much impossible to compare them all side-by-side using observations alone.
+I have performed my own tests on LP filters, both with an eyepiece and an astro-video camera.
+My tests have been limited to only a couple of different filter types and brands.
+The shear numbers of filters on the market make it pretty much impossible to compare them all side-by-side using observations alone.
 So, what do we do now?

-Luckily for us, there is a solution, one involving lots and lots of number crunching - and I love number crunching.
+Luckily for us there is a solution, a solution involving lots and lots of number crunching...I love number crunching.
 One of the results of my research into filters has been the creation of a database of filter spectral responses.
 Some response curves are from technical papers, many are from websites, some are from filter packaging that astronomy supply store owners have been nice enough to scan for me, and some I have even measured myself.
-All totaled, I have spectral response curves for over 100 interference type filters, plus another 50 or so colour filters.
-In theory, I should be able to multiply the spectral response of each filter times the emission spectrum of a typical deep-sky object (DSO), pass it through the spectral response of my detector (human eye or CCD), and add it up to figure out how much brighter the DSO is compared to the background.
+All totaled I have spectral response curves for over 100 interference type filters, plus another 50 or so colour filters.
+In theory I should be able to multiply the spectral response of each filter times the emission spectrum of a typical deep-sky object (DSO), pass it through the spectral response of my detector (human eye or CCD), and add it up to figure out how much brighter the DSO is compared to the background.
 Sounds easy right?
 Did I mention I love number crunching?

 The first thing I did was format my filter data so that it was amenable to doing calculations on it.
-I parsed the data from all 14 deep-sky filter categories, plus the colour filter data, so that it was continuous from 200 nm to 1200 nm in 5- nm steps.
+I parsed the data from all 14 deep-sky filter categories plus the colour filter data so that it was continuous from 200nm to 1200nm in 5nm steps.
 I chose this large wavelength range in order to handle the wide spectral response of a typical CCD.
-In cases where I was missing data in the UV or IR bands, I filled it in with a best guess: zeros in the UV and an average of known filter responses in the IR.
-The result was a big spreadsheet table (Table 1), ready to multiply against something.
+In cases where I was missing data in the UV or IR bands, I filled it in with a best guess: zeros in the UV, and an average of known filter responses in the IR.
+The result was a big spreadsheet table, ready to multiply against something.